heaths/function-rustlang/README.md

    azd provision
    ```

+   You can also deploy the `infra/main.bicep` template directly using the `az` CLI but `azd` handles authentication, if necessary, as well as reading any environment variables already set from previous deployments or by the host process.

-2. Build a release binary for the x86-64 linux msul target:
+2. Build a release binary for the Functions linux runtime host image:

    ```bash
    cargo build --release --target x86_64-unknown-linux-musl